shafik/shafik.github.io/_posts/2025-02-11-when-opt-changes-program-behavior.md

       |                               ~~^~~~~~~
 ```

-Another case we can catch using this methods that other catch us using the inactive memeber of a *union*.
+Another case we can catch using this methods that other catch us using the inactive member of a *union*.
 Often referred to
 as type punning (*see string aliasing reference above*), the following is an example of punning a *float* value to an *int*
 value via a *union* [live example](https://godbolt.org/z/n3MYf4McM):